 Guest Blog: Electrical Plan Challenges With Older Buildings

-Designing the electrical plans for the Wounded Warriors-Freedom Station was a chance to improve the safety and living conditions for our injured veterans.
+Designing the electrical plans for the Warrior Foundation Freedom Station was a chance to improve the safety and living conditions for our injured veterans.
 It was a volunteer project that not only enlightened me on the merits of this non-profit organization, but also allowed me to explore the underside and inner walls of a cluster of old buildings.

 The Warrior Foundation offices and Freedom Station are on the old San Diego Electric Railway 2-Line going east on Broadway via ‘B’ Street to Golden Hill, per an historical railway map.